NotYetGames/DlgSystem/README.md

 # DlgSystem (Dialogue System) Plugin

-Branch Unreal version: 4.17
+Branch Unreal version: `4.17`

+Binary/Blueprint version of this plugin can be found [here](https://gitlab.com/NotYetGames/DlgSystem/tags/OLD_UE_4.17).

 NOTE this branch was backported from the `4.18` version and it is NOT maintained.
+Any new features added to the plugin won't be backported to this branch.

 This branch has the same features as the `4.18` branch as of 4 March, 2018.
-Any new features added to the plugin won't be backported to this branch.

 ## Features: